redconfetti/dotfiles/docs/setup.md

 By default this file is not included in the repository.
 You can comment this out in `.gitignore` to ensure it is included in your repository.
+It is recommended that you use a private repository if you're going to store encrypted secrets.

 For more details, see [Ansible Vault]